 Signs and Symptoms: Lower abdominal pain, fever, unusual discharge, painful intercourse, painful urination, and spotting.
 However, there are often no warning signs.

 Who's at Risk for STDs?

 Anyone who is sexually active is at risk for an STD, regardless of gender, race, social class, or sexual orientation.
 That said, teenagers and young adults acquire STDs more easily than older people.
 By age 25, half of sexually active adults get an STD.
 Having multiple sex partners also raises the risk.
 The CDC has noted that some STDs are on the rise in men who have sex with men, including syphilis and LGV.

 Can Virgins Get STDs?

 Yes, they can.
 Many STDs spread through any type of sexual activity, including skin-to-skin contact and oral sex.
 This is especially true of STDs that produce genital lesions or sores.

 The best ways to avoid getting an STD are to abstain from any sexual contact and be in a monogamous, long-term relationship with an uninfected partner.
 To reduce the odds of getting STDs:

-Ask your partner if he or she has an STD.
+Ask your partner if they have an STD.